Zigul1/GuardShell/README.md

 + **What happens in the protection script folder during the monitoring?**

 In the "protection script" folder, that can be any folder, the script will be hidden and you will find a "**safe.txt**" file, **automatically managed** by the script (the user must not modify it), used to store temporarily the processes allowed after the right password is used; if someone erases it, it will be regenerated empty.

-+ **How to prevent the tempering of the protection script?**

-The better way is to set **proper permissions, both for the script execution and for its folder**.
-In general, it's better to include "***taskmgr***" and "***mmc***" in the controlled processes, so that the script cannot be stopped or disabled simply using Task Manager or Task Scheduler.
-Besides choosing unsuspected locations and foler names, it is also possibile, as shown above, to set a passfile and a passfolder (for which you have access permissions) to hinder the access to the "protection script" folder.
-Keeping the passfile outside the passfolder, will prevent *File Explorer* (not everything) to open that folder.
-This *weak* method can be applied by the protection script also to other folders even if no password and no process have been set to be checked (just press Enter when asked about them).

 + **What unusual behavior can be shown by the script?**